 Every student is expected to report to their clinical site according to the hours arranged by preceptor or Clinical Education Coordinator.
-Students must attend their clinical internship during the assigned working hours, days, weeks, and internship period.
+Students must attend their clinical education during the assigned working hours, days, weeks, and clinical education time period.

 Every student is expected to be on time as promptness is a professional behavior and only an excused absence or lateness will be permitted.
 Concerns from the student or preceptor regarding this policy should be addressed to the Clinical Education Coordinator.